catalyst-cloud/catalystcloud-docs/source/block-storage/using-lvm.rst

     0 LVM physical volume whole disks
     0 LVM physical volumes

-This shows us that there are currently three disks available
+This shows us that there are currently three disks available.

 - /dev/vda1, which is a partition on the disk /dev/vda
 - /dev/vdb and /dev/vdc, which are un-partitioned disks